 Ski Construction

-While we won't do a fully comprehensive deep dive into ski construction here, we'll go over the basic anatomy of a ski so that you can understand the references throughout our recommendations.
+While we won't conduct a comprehensive deep dive into ski construction here, we'll cover the basic anatomy of a ski so that you can understand the references throughout our recommendations.
 Skis, on the inside, are a bit like a sandwich, each layer designed to influence the ski's performance, durability, and on-snow feel.
 If you cut a ski in half and looked at it cross-sectionally, you'd see the layers as follows: Top sheet, fiberglass, composite, or carbon layer, core material, another composite layer or two, and then the base with the metal edges along the sides.
 Some skis also include integrated thin sheets of metal, most often titanal, to increase stability and stiffness.
 The sidewalls of a ski are above where the edge is attached to the base, along the sides of the ski.
 The core of a ski is kind of its heart and is generally made from wood or a blend of materials.
 Each design component is tailored to match the ski's intended use—whether for quick turns on groomed, stability at high speeds, or floating in powder.

 Ski Construction